juliocmatias/recipes-app/README.md

   <details>
     <summary><strong>See about</strong></summary>

-  The application has test coverage, to see it, just run the command in the terminal:
+  The application has integration test coverage, using Vitest with RTL.
+To see it, simply execute the command in the terminal:
   `npm run test`

   ![Tests](./public/images/Tests.png)